lowRISC/lowrisc-site/content/blog/seventh-riscv-workshop-day-one.md

 currently runs on Spike.
 * MyNewt: RISC-V support was already available, added the BSP and MCU/HAL support.
 * LiteOs: ported the kernel, BSP, and HAL.
-Aready merged into upstream LiteOS GitHub.
+Already merged into upstream LiteOS GitHub.
 * Had a positive experience with RISC-V.
 * Mi-V is an ecosystem that aims to accelerate the adoption of RISC-V.